naveensangepu1/AI-Resume-Analyzer-and-Job-Matcher/README.md

 8.Python-docx
 9.sentence-transformers

-intro - It extracts text from resume(PDF/Docx) and a job description , checks while required skills are present or missing uses an ai model to compare how similar the resume overall meaning is to the job description and gives a match score with improvement suggestions using gradio.
+intro - It extracts text from resume(PDF/Docx) and a job description , checks while required skills are present or missing uses an ai model(NLP) to compare how similar the resume overall meaning is to the job description and gives a match score with improvement suggestions using gradio.